LitoMore/simple-icons-cdn/README.md

 Optional.
 The icon is placed in a square viewBox by default.
 Use the query parameter `viewbox=auto` to adjust the viewBox to the same aspect ratio as the shape.

+#### `size`

+Optional.
+It's used for customizing the icon size.
+Icon will be scaled with its original aspect ratio.

 ### Examples

 - <img height="14" src="https://cdn.simpleicons.org/simpleicons/111/eee"/> - https://cdn.simpleicons.org/simpleicons